baodn19/My-Second-Brain/Projects/Visual Servoing/Automatic Addison - MoveIt2 Tutorial.md

 	- **Odom:** robots position in the world based on its movement
 	- **Planar joint:** allow robot to move on the plane
 # Motion Planner
+- *Computational weight:* Cartesian < Pilz < OMPL
+## Cartesian
+- *Characteristics:*
+	- Simple and lightning-fast
+	- Plans straight-line paths in Cartesian space
+	- Doesn’t worry about obstacles (which can be a problem!)
 ## Pilz Industrial
 - *Use case:* consistent, controlled movements; structured & predictable environment (1)
 - *Mechanisms:* use simple, direct point-to-point paths (1)
 	- Preprocesses the robot’s motion planning request: meets certain safety and feasibility criteria (starting position is safe)
+- *Characteristics:*
+	- Moderately complex
+	- Specializes in point-to-point (PTP) motions
+	- Considers obstacles, but isn’t great at planning around them
 ## OMPL (Open Motion Planning Library)
 - *Use case:* dynamic environments with unexpected obstacles (1)
 - *Mechanisms:* sampling-based motion planning framework; provides various probabilistic algorithms like RRT, PRM, etc (1)
+- *Characteristics:*
+	- Complex and computationally intensive
+	- Uses sampling-based algorithms (we used RRTConnect)
+	- Excels at finding paths in complex, obstacle-ridden environments
 ## STOMP (Stochastic Trajectory Optimization for Motion Planning)
 - *Mechanisms:* uses random adjustments to improve paths (1)